 Knowing how to make a gingerbread house is essential Christmas stuff.
 And it's surprisingly easier than you could ever imagine.
 Here's all you need to know, including a recipe, template, and decorating ideas.

 Knowing how to make a gingerbread house entirely from scratch may not have been on your bucket list, but it’s not nearly as complicated as you would imagine.
 With a little patience and a lot of sugar, you can construct a gingerbread creation that would make the Brothers Grimm proud—and everyone with a sweet tooth in your vicinity quite, quite happy.
-Here’s everything you need, including recipe, template, and decorating ideas.–Angie Zoobkoff
+Here’s everything you need, including recipe, template, and decorating ideas.
+Originally published December 16, 2016.–Angie Zoobkoff

 Special Equipment: Instant-read candy thermometer; sturdy paper or card stock for printing the templates